jcoffin01/WinBuf/README.md

 make
 ```

-That should build a WinBuf library (WinBuf.lib or WinBuf.a, as applicable) and a TestStatic.exe, which should run a small test, clearing the screen to grey text on a blue background, and writing a little bit of test in a couple different colors.
+That should build a WinBuf library (WinBuf.lib or WinBuf.a, as applicable) and a TestStatic.exe, which should run a small test, clearing the screen to grey text on a blue background, and writing a little bit of text in a couple different colors.

 The file test_Winbuf.cpp contains a quick demonstration of how to use the code.
 It's what builds to the testStatic.exe